 - If you have the facilities, record the interview.

-Create a Short List of Candidates
+4 – Create A Short List of Potential Candidates

-You should arrive at a short list of 3 to 5 candidates heading into the interview stage.
+You should arrive at a shortlist of 3 to 5 candidates heading into the interview stage.

-Follow the 80-20 Rule
+5 – Follow the 80-20 Rule

-Hiring the candidate with the most tenure, certifications and impressive credentials will not guarantee you the best Virtual Assistant.
+Hiring the candidate with the most tenure, certifications, and impressive credentials will not guarantee you the best virtual assistant.

 What if that particular candidate turns out to be a head case and causes you more problems than productivity?

+The 80-20 Rule advises you to hire a candidate based on 80% personality and 20% technical and fundamental qualifications.
 The idea behind the rule is that anyone who is committed and dedicated to the job can be trained to achieve optimum proficiency.

-But a person whose values, attitudes and personality traits are contrary to your own will never be productive regardless of his or her technical and fundamental qualifications.
+But a person whose values, attitudes, and personality traits are contrary to your own will never be productive regardless of his or her technical and fundamental qualifications.